SHRED: 3D Shape Region Decomposition with Learned Local Operations: Introduction

-In summary, our contributions are: \begin{enumerate}[(i)] \item SHRED, a method for 3D SHape REgion Decomposition with learned local split, fix and merge operations. \item Demonstrations on collections of manufactured shapes that SHRED outperforms baseline methods in terms of fine-grained segmentation performance and finding better trade-offs between decomposition quality and granularity, for both in-domain and out-domain categories. \end{enumerate} We have included code for our method in the supplemental material.
+In summary, our contributions are: \begin{enumerate}[(i)] \item SHRED, a method for 3D SHape REgion Decomposition with learned local split, fix and merge operations. \item Demonstrations on collections of manufactured shapes that SHRED outperforms baseline methods in terms of fine-grained segmentation performance and finding better trade-offs between decomposition quality and granularity, for both in-domain and out-domain categories. \end{enumerate}

+Code for our method and experiments can be found at found at https://github.com/rkjones4/SHRED .